cmusmashlab/SAMoSA/README.md

 ```

 ## 2. Create a virtual environment
-We recommend using conda as follows.
+We recommend using conda.
+Tested on `Ubuntu 20.04`, with `python 3.8`.

 ```
 conda create -n "samosa" python=3.8.3